KrystinSinclair/Titanic-MachineLearning/README.md

 Students: Krystin Sinclair, Lydia Jin and Xi Qian

-This project is from a Kaggle Compeititon https://www.kaggle.com/c/titanic
+This project is from a Kaggle Compeititon. https://www.kaggle.com/c/titanic

 This competition provides 2 csv files.